dennislwm/examprep-saac02/doc/udemy/chapter14.md

 * HTTPS is recommended and used by default.
 * Force encryption in transit using a resource policy in the S3 bucket.
   - `Condition.Bool.aws:SecureTransport: false`

+### SSE-S3

+* Default option for encryption at rest is SSE-S3 which is free.
+* Each object is encrypted with a unique key, which in turn is encrypted with a root key.
+* Automatic rotation of root key.
+* Uses 256-bit Advanced Encryption Standard (AES-256) to encrypt your data.
+* S3 PUT request includes the `x-amz-server-side-encryption` header with a value equals to `AES256`.

+### SSE-KMS

+* Encryption at rest is provided through an integration of the AWS KMS service.
+* View separate keys, edit control policies, and follow the keys in CloudTrail.
+* Create and manage customer managed keys, or use AWS managed keys.
+* S3 checksum as part of each object's metadata is stored in encrypted form.
+* KMS keys must be in the same Region as the bucket.
+* S3 uses the KMS features for envelope encryption, and stores the encrypted data key as metadata with the encrypted data.
+* Envelope encryption means your data is encrypted using a data key, and then the data key is further encrypted with a KMS key.
+* When an object is written to S3 bucket:
+  - KMS generates a data key, encrypts it under the KMS key, and sends both the plaintext data key and the encrypted key to S3.
+  - S3 receives both the plaintext data key and encrypted key.
+  - S3 uses the former plaintext data key to encrypt the data, and removes the plaintext data key from memory.
+  - S3 stores the latter encrypted key as metadata with the encrypted data.

+### SSE-C

+* Encryption at rest is managed with customer-provided keys.
+* S3 manages the encryption as it writes to disks by applying AES-256 encryption to your data.
+* Customer manages the encryption keys in an external key store.
+* For a version-enabled bucket, each object version can have its own encryption key.
+* S3 PUT request includes the `x-amz-server-side-encryption-customer-algorithm` header with a value of `true`.

 ---
 ## S3 Cross-Origin Resource Sharing (CORS)